Why is this required?

 cE = [cO + cM + cP] / 3

-Reserve analysis – we saw this in Estimate Activity Durations process.
+Reserve analysis – we saw this in the Estimate Activity Durations process.
 There are two types – contingency reserve and management reserve.
 Contingency reserve is also called contingency allowance, where you add some amount of cost to address uncertainty on known risks.
-For unknown risks such as discovered tasks that are very much part of project scope you have management reserve.
+For unknown risks such as discovered tasks that are very much part of the project scope, you have management reserve.
 Reserve analysis is a very useful tool that helps you manage uncertainty.
-This could be applied at activity level, WBS component level, or even milestone level.
+This could be applied at the activity level, WBS component level, or even milestone level.